 Sexually-active males and females are the most likely to contract STDs.
 But, if you employ some basic strategies on STD prevention, you can lower your risk and remain STD-free for the rest of your life.
 Here are some tips that you might want to do:

 - Be in a mutually monogamous sexual relationship.
 Having more than one sex partner increases the chances of STD transmission, so find someone who is comfortable with that setup.

-- Use condoms every single time you have sex.
-Latex condoms are made from material that prevents the transmission of viruses and bacteria that bring STDs.
+- - Use condoms every single time you have sex.
+Latex condoms are made from a material that prevents the transmission of viruses and bacteria that bring STDs.